hans-ob1/neural_cam_ros/README.md

   - rename the parent directory to neural_cam_ros
   - open another terminal and type "rostopic echo /obstacle" to see detected objects been published
   - edit/launch multiple cameras using multicam.launch file
-  - i had pre-trained a set of weights to detect road obstacles, there are three classes: 1 - person, 2 - bike and 3 - vehicles. you can download them from this link: https://drive.google.com/open?id=0Bzdkh7sucheCb1V1bG5OWWZZTGs
+  - i had pre-trained a set of weights to detect road obstacles, there are three classes: 1 - person, 2 - bike and 3 - vehicles. you can download them from this link: https://drive.google.com/open?id=0Bzdkh7sucheCb1V1bG5OWWZZTGs.
+Do take note that is set of weights is trained with cuDNN v5, be sure to download that from nvidia website.
+Otherwise, there will be no detections!

 ##### System Requirement
 - cmake 2.8 or above